CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-requests.md

 Other status codes are also possible.
 The "201 Created" response for a successful POST request is an example of this.
 For PUT and DELETE requests, a "204 No Content" is returned by default, unless the PUT request creates one or more new entities.
 In this case, we give a "201 Created" response.

-POST and PUT requests can also contain **X-location** headers with the URL of the entities that were created.
+POST requests can also contain **X-location** headers with the URL of the entities that were created.
 For example `X-location: https://api.copernica.com/v1/profile/$profileID` for calls that create or update profiles.
 Successful DELETE requests hold an **X-deleted** header, like `X-deleted: profile $profileID`.